DinethPansiluW/DesktopEasyShortcuts/README.md

 - Some scripts may require administrator privileges.
 - Scripts can be customized to suit your system preferences.

+## 📜 License
+This project is proprietary software.
+Unauthorized modification, distribution, or use is strictly prohibited.
+All rights reserved under applicable copyright laws, including the Digital Millennium Copyright Act (DMCA) and international intellectual property treaties.
+Violations may result in civil and criminal penalties.

 ---

 ## 🧑‍💻 Author